zoner72/Datavizion-RAG/README.txt

 Overview
 --------
 Datavizion is a beginner-friendly desktop RAG implementation that lets you scrape, index, query, and manage documents with a few clicks.
-Powered by PyQt6, Qdrant, and your choice of LLM backends, it delivers a smooth, drag-and-drop workflow for turning websites and PDFs into an intelligent knowledge base.
+Powered by PyQt6, Qdrant, and your choice of LLM backends (LM studio, Ollama etc), it delivers a smooth, drag-and-drop workflow for turning websites and PDFs into an intelligent knowledge base.

 Key Features
 ------------